Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 4. PCOS Could Be Causing Your Weight Gain – Not Running

-If you do have PCOS, you may be thinking that running is causing the weight gain; in fact, it’s likely just a symptom of the disease.
+If you do have PCOS, you may be thinking that running is causing the weight gain; in fact, it’s likely just a symptom of the underly disease.

-Instead of fueling your running with carbohydrates, focus on proteins and fats (like nuts, avocados, and fish) instead.
+Instead of fueling your running with carbohydrates, focus on lean proteins and healthy fats (like nuts, avocados, and fish) instead.
 That, combined with possible hormonal supplements like contraceptives, can help you lose that extra weight.

 Healthy Ways to Drop Pounds from Running